 - Map your identity document and address to your phone number.
 Once the number has been re-provisioned, we need you to take the final step of mapping that phone number to your prefix-matching address and associated identity document.
 Instructions for mapping an address and identity can be found here.

-When your number is in full compliance, you'll see a "compliant" notice next to both the "Address" and "Identity Document" dropdown options under the "Regulatory Information" section for your phone number:
+When your address is in compliance, you'll see a "compliant" notice next to the "Address" dropdown option under the "Regulatory Information" section for your phone number:

 For context, as of March 2018, we are required to collect an identity document with proof of address in order to sell German phone numbers.
 Germany imposes a proof-of-address requirement because German authorities want to ensure that local numbers are actually being used by businesses and/or individuals in the locality that corresponds with the phone number.